-By Megan Fallis, Vice President of Marketing
+By Megan Fallis, Brand Evangelist

 Cold calling is very hard.
 After getting knocked down with’ no thanks’ or hang-ups, it takes resilience, mental toughness, and grit to power through calls.
 Rather than lying face down in the ring and losing the prospecting fight altogether, we wanted to share a handful of cold calling tips we’ve found success using in the ring, where we saw a lot of blood, sweat, and tears.

 Confidently delivering your pitch and addressing the prospect’s objections is one of the most important sales skills to master.
 Sometimes it isn’t all about what you’re saying, instead of how you’re saying it—confidently delivering a message is sometimes enough to move to the next step in the process.

 Put in your mouthpiece, make sure your boxing gloves are tight.
 Build confidence while you’re in the ring with these cold calling tips.
 DING!

 < Que song “Eye of the Tiger”> “Rising up, back on the street ………”

 One way to help build confidence is by using a script/call guide.
 The purpose isn’t to memorize the words on the page 100%; it’s about having the right tools to support the call’s goals.
 Like a telephone, a well-crafted script is necessary to help gain confidence for cold calling.